 - The unsightly appearance of hair plugs

 The best way to avoid problems that result from progressive hair loss is to develop a plan that considers the balance between hair supply and hair loss.

 A conservative and principled surgical plan for the recipient site in keeping with the concept of hair economics.

 2. Focus is an initial forelock distribution for the corrective hair transplant.

 Thus the planning for hair distribution often most directly addresses the problem caused by the progressive hair loss.

-The hair recycled from the removed plugs, as well as additional hair concomitantly harvested from the occipital region, are densely transplanted anterior, posterior and adjacent to the plug-reduction sites.
+During hair transplant repair in India, the hair recycled from the removed plugs, as well as additional hair concomitantly harvested from the occipital region, are densely transplanted anterior, posterior, and adjacent to the plug-reduction sites.

 A forelock distribution is often selected as the territory for distributing the recycled hair and the newly harvested hair.
 In the majority of cases, the plug reduction sites are not sutured closed.

-When there is a total lack of donor hair on the scalp from which to harvest, the next donor region is the neck beard hair.
+When there is a total lack of donor hair on the scalp from which to harvest, the next donor regions that we target are the neck and beard hair.